 At Ilmington, we are very lucky to be surrounded by beautiful farmland, an abundance of wildlife and leafy lanes.
 We do not take this for granted.

-Children at Ilmington learn about their responsibilities towards their environment inside of school, in the wider community and the natural world.
-Science and Geography lessons highlight the challenges faced by climate change, natural resource depletion, pollution, habitat loss and the impact of humans on our environment.
+Children at Ilmington school learn about their responsibilities towards their environment inside of school, in the wider community and the natural world.
+Science, Geography and Understanding of the World lessons highlight the challenges faced by climate change, natural resource depletion, pollution, habitat loss and the impact of humans on our environment.
 Our environment is precious and we recognise the importance of celebrating it and protecting it.

 Ilmington aims to recycle all paper and send correspondence via email to cut down on paper use.
-We sort our waste, have a clothing bank onsite, encourage parents to donate and purchase pre-owned uniform and encourage as many children as possible to walk or 'scoot' to school instead of using the car.
+We sort our waste, encourage parents to donate and purchase pre-owned uniform, raise money for our school by recycling clothing through the rag bag scheme and encourage as many children as possible to walk or 'scoot' to school instead of using the car.

 We believe in 'doing our bit' in our school and our local community and have gained recognition of this by earning our Eco Schools Green Flag.